learningOrchestra/learningOrchestra-docs/docs/microservices.md

 `docker service scale microservice_sparkworker=NUMBER_OF_INSTANCES`

 *\** `NUMBER_OF_INSTANCES` *is the number of Spark microservice instances which you require.
 Choose it according to your cluster resources and your resource requirements.*

-### Database GUI

-NoSQLBooster- MongoDB GUI performs several database tasks such as file visualization, queries, projections and file extraction to CSV and JSON formats.
-It can be util to accomplish some these tasks with your processed dataset or get your prediction results.

-Read the [Database API docs](https://learningorchestra.github.io/docs/database-api/) for more info on configuring this tool.